EHefti/DPQC/README.md

 ## Set Up
 1. Create a conda environment with the following command:

-`conda create -n your_env_name python=3.9 matplotlib pathlib h5py numpy pandas tqdm scikit-learn spikeinterface -c conda-forge`
+   `conda create -n your_env_name python=3.9 matplotlib pathlib h5py numpy pandas tqdm scikit-learn spikeinterface bombcell -c conda-forge`

+   _(this may take a while, don't kill the process)_

-2. Activate the conda environment
+4. Activate the conda environment
-3. Run the code
+5. Run the code